-All students must achieve two levels of admission-Initial Admission and Full Admission-to the School of Education prior to completion of the BEd degree.
+All candidates must achieve two levels of admission-Initial Admission and Full Admission-to the School of Education prior to completion of the BEd degree.
 Progress in the program determines eligibility for admission, and it applies as follows.

-BEd INITIAL ADMISSION
+BEd INITIAL ADMISSION (Four-year)

-This admission process must be completed prior to enrolment in EDXX courses sequenced in year two in the four-year degree sequence.
+This admission process must be completed prior to enrolment in EDXX courses sequenced in Year Two in the four-year degree sequence.